Benz56/ClipboardFormatter/README.md

 ## Screenshot Features
 - Resizes your image to a specified width maintaining the aspect ratio.
-- Removes the white border from the screenshot if it exists.
+- Removes any border from the screenshot if it exists.
 Especially useful for screenshots taking on a white background e.g. Chrome or Adobe Reader.